sentenial/developer-docs/pages/prodOpenBanking/ob_refundpayment.md

 * An amount that is less than the original transaction (a partial refund)
 * The full amount & a compensation amount (a full refund and compensation)

-The value of your refund is handled in the API via the `refundAmount` and `compensatioinAmount` values.(yeah you and my wife)
+The value of your refund is handled in the API via the `refundAmount` and `compensatioinAmount` values.

 ## Refund Configuration